wessenstam/CalmIaaS_Bootcamp/calm_dsl/calm_dsl.rst

         - ```git push -u origin master```

-    - Back in github there is a new verion under the "history" of blueprint.py with the changed memory
+#.
+Back in github there is a new verion under the "history" of blueprint.py with the changed memory

     .. figure:: images/diff.png

-    ## Looking back
+#.
+You have now edited a blueprint, sent it to Calm, launched an application, and used version control all from the command line using Calm-dsl.